Cosmian/mse-cli/documentation/docs/subcommand/context.md

 [...]
 ```

-!!! warning "If you do that, you will lost the configuration and the tar code.
-Which make you unable to share these information and make your app user unable to verify the trustworthiness of your apps"
+!!! warning "If you do that, you will loose the configuration and the tar code for all apps.
+That will make you unable to share these information, thus an app user will be unable to verify the trustworthiness of all of your apps"

 ### Export